-School Goals for 2011-2012:
+School Goals for 2012-2013:

-Based on the review of student achievement using Provincial, District and school evidence, the goals set out in the Seycove Secondary School Plan for 2011 - 2012 are:
+Based on the review of student achievement using Provincial, District and school evidence, the goals set out in the Seycove School Plan remain unchanged for 2012-2013:

 - 1. To improve student learning surrounding overall bullying as we continue to provide a safe and caring environment for all students. - 2.
 To improve student reading comprehension across the curriculum. - 3.
 To improve the course completion and grade to grade transition rates for all students including our at risk and First Nations students.